AhilanPonnusamy/LLM-and-AppModernization/README.md

 - Processor: 2.6 GHz 6-Core Intel Core i7
 - RAM: 32 GB 2667 MHz DDR4

 Follow the outlined steps to seamlessly set up Llama2 on your local environment.
-You may be able to follow the instruction for both Mac or Windows machine,.
+You may be able to follow the instruction for both Mac or Windows machine.

 ## Prerequisites